 Conclusions: Overall, our findings indicate that climate is an important driver of regional biodiversity patterns and that interactions between dominant tree species contribute little to explain species co-occurrence patterns among Rocky Mountain trees.

 Copenhaver-Parry, Paige E. and Bell, David M., "Species Interactions Weakly Modify Climate-Induced Tree Co-Occurrence Patterns" (2017).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 133.